Ryan-Zaros/PeerEvaluationTool/README.md

 ## Features
 Students
+  - Can view all groups and assignments (projects) for their class.
-  - Create peer evaluations for any/all group members, including rating and comments.
+  - Ability to create peer evaluations for all group members.
+  - Evaluations include ratings as well as comments for each individual.

 Administrators
-  - Populate class with students (names and emails)
+  - Populate class with students (names and emails).
-  - Create teams
+  - Ability to create groups (teams).
-  - View scores assigned within teams
+  - View evaluations (ratings, comments, etc.) assigned within groups.
-  - Detect potentional problems
+  - Opportunity to detect potentional problems within groups given evaluations.

 ## Testing

-## About